 - Limiting close contact with children and pregnant women

-If you travel to foreign countries, you may encounter radiation detectors at some border security checkpoints.
+If you travel to foreign countries, you might find that some border security checkpoints have radiation detectors.
 Consider carrying a card from your radiation oncologist indicating that you have had a prostate seed implant.

 See more Expert Answers